BautiSLC/dataminer-docs-connectors/connector/doc/SES_Service_Problem_Management_Technical.md

 The connector subscribes to the DataMiner SDM Ticketing module's `OnCreated` event at startup (when synchronization is enabled).
 When a new SES ticket is created anywhere in the DMS:

 1. The subscription callback fires in real time.
-2. The ticket is validated against the "SES" `TicketType` — non-SES tickets are ignored.
+1. The ticket is validated against the "SES" `TicketType`.
+Non-SES tickets are ignored.
-3. The ticket is added to the Tickets Table with a **Buffered** creation status.
+1. The ticket is added to the Tickets Table with a **Buffered** creation status.
-4. The ticket ID is appended to the creation buffer, and SNOW service problem creation is triggered immediately.
+1. The ticket ID is appended to the creation buffer, and SNOW service problem creation is triggered immediately.

-The subscription is automatically enabled or disabled based on the **Ticket Synchronization State** toggle.
+The subscription is automatically enabled or disabled based on the **Ticket Synchronization State** toggle button.
 A periodic refresh (every hour, with a 10-minute minimum interval) ensures the internal `SLProtocol` reference and `TicketingApiHelper` connection remain valid.
 All table access during subscription callbacks is synchronized via a shared lock to prevent race conditions with the polling-based synchronization path.

 ### Synchronization Workflow